How much does a Property Manager make?

 A Property Manager oversees residential or commercial properties.
 They handle everything from leasing to maintenance.
 This job can be rewarding, both in terms of job satisfaction and salary.
-The average yearly salary for a Property Manager is around $53,633.
-This figure can vary based on experience, location, and the type of property managed.
+The average yearly salary for a Property Manager is around $53,845.
+This number can change based on experience, location, and the type of property managed.

 Boston, MA